Granada Travel Guide Andalucia Spain

 Granada is located in the mid-eastern region of Andalucia it is one of the most historic and varied cities you will find in Spain.

-The city is overlooked by the Sierra Nevada Range, featuring the highest mountain on mainland Spain and in geographical Europe (outside the Caucasus or the Alps) at 3.480 meters high.
+The city is overlooked by the Sierra Nevada Range, featuring the highest mountain on mainland Spain at 3.480 meters in height.
 An awe inspiring view of the Sierra Nevada with its wintry snow-capped peaks can be clearly seen throughout the city.

 There is a well-established road leading up to the Sierra Nevada ski resort, a small largely self-contained village teeming with accommodation, ski schools, eateries, first class ski slopes and magnificent scenic views – a perfect winter sports mountain retreat not to be missed.